 “I thought you were going to stop somewhere to leave one of the posters for that mall cop.”

 “Oh shit, I forgot about that.
 Tell you what, if you come with me I can drop it off at his office, it’s um….”
-Before leaving for school Jason put the business card the guard had given him in his shirt pocket.
+Before leaving for school Jason put the business card the guard had given him in his wallet.
 He pulled it out and read the company name.

 “It’s Allied Security Services.
 Then I’ll treat you to a burger at Habit.
 It’s in the same building as the rent-a-cop company.”